SKIIW/ZSSN/README.md

 		infectedReports: 1
 	}

+- If the user would have 2 infectedReports your status will be changed to "Dangerous"
-After 3 flags, the "inventoryLocked" will be set to true, starting that the survivor is infected.
+- After 3 infectedReports, the "inventoryLocked" will be set to true and your status will be changed to "Dangerous".

 ### The users can be deleted through the DELETE request